iggredible/algorithm-basics-in-js/README.md

 Whenever you create a single variable/ instantiate a blank array or object, you take up a space somewhere in the memory that costs one space unit.

-### Some examples
+### Time complexities

+Most of this guide I will be talking about time complexity (runtime).
+At the end, I will briefly talk about space complexity (memory).

-I find myself understanding Big-O best when I see examples.
+I find myself understanding Big-O best when I see examples, so here goes:

 ```
 //example1